 1. To act and think “creatively” through textual interpretation, dramatic performance, and writing.

 2. To “recognize ethical issues” as they are represented in literature by examining complex, ambiguous situations in which characters are confronted with difficult choices, and through authors’ critical commentary.

 3. To listen attentively, think precisely and deeply, “read critically,” and speak and write effectively by engaging in dialogue with peers, faculty, and guest lecturers; memorizing and performing a speech from Shakespeare; and writing about literature.

-4. To cultivate “the capability and desire to pursue progressive and continued intellectual development” by sharpening tools of textual analysis, learning to become judicious interpreters of evidence, and taking away from the course a volume of Shakespeare to which they can return in future years.
+4. To cultivate “the capability and desire to pursue progressive and continued intellectual development” by sharpening tools of textual analysis, learning to become judicious interpreters of evidence.